 - FTDCs reduce the time children spend in out-of-home placements and participating parents are more likely to reunify with their children.

-- MAT, prioritized for FTDC participants, consists of behavioral therapy and medication and has been proven to improve the likelihood of gaining sobriety.
+- MAT, prioritized for FTDC participants, consists of behavioral therapy and medication and has been proven to improve the likelihood of achieving sobriety.

 Peer Recovery Support (PRS)